drostron/rtree-explorations/slides/slides.md

 > - [archery](https://github.com/meetup/archery) : 2D R-Tree implementation in Scala
 >     - leveraged for scalacheck tests and benchmarking
 > - [thyme](https://github.com/Ichoran/thyme) -  microbenchmark utility for Scala
-> - [scalaz](https://github.com/scalaz/scalaz) - An extension to the core Scala library for functional programming
->     - utilized mostly for type-safe equality (_looking forward to spending more time with [cats](https://github.com/non/cats)_)
 > - [tut](https://github.com/tpolecat/tut) - doc/tutorial generator for scala
 >     - sent the code used in this presentation to scalac